greg00m/greg00m/README.md

 # codingexamples
-These are coding projects in C, C++ and Python3 that I have worked on.
+These are coding projects in C, C++, bash and Python3 that I have worked on.